 WEST COAST NATIONAL PARK

 The West Coast National Park is situated on the Atlantic coast.
 The biodiversity in the park is enormous; it is home to many water birds and unique flowers, which makes for beautiful images between August and October.

 CLIMB LION’S HEAD

-Lion’s Head mountain, with its distinctive shape of a lion’s head, is situated next to the Table Mountain.
-After one and a half hour you will reach the top of the mountain, and be rewarded with stunning views of Cape Town and its surroundings.
+Lion’s Head mountain, with its distinctive shape of a lion’s head, is situated next to Table Mountain.
+After one and a half hours, you will reach the top of the mountain, and be rewarded with stunning views of Cape Town and its surroundings.